JSapun/YelpReviewClassification/README.md

 Add your instructions here.

-Run
+Setup:
-Assuming you have Python 3.12 installed and added to Path, create a virtual env using venv:
+Assuming you have Python 3.12 installed and added to Path, create a virtual env using venv with Windows CMD:
-Create: python3 -m venv name_of_your_venv
+* Create: py -3.12 -m venv venv
-Activate it: name_of_your_venv\Scripts\activate.bat
+* Navigating to: ./venv/Scripts/
+* Enter: activate.bat
+* Navigate back to root: cd ../../
-Install required packages: pip install -r /path/to/requirements.txt
+* Install required packages: pip install -r /path/to/requirements.txt

+Ready to run files!